espressif/esp-idf/docs/en/api-guides/app_trace.rst

 Support for this feature is enabled by *Component config > Application Level Tracing > FreeRTOS SystemView Tracing* (:ref:`CONFIG_SYSVIEW_ENABLE`) menuconfig option.
 There are several other options enabled under the same menu:

-1. *ESP32 timer to use as SystemView timestamp source* (:ref:`CONFIG_SYSVIEW_TS_SOURCE`) selects the source of timestamps for SystemView events.
-In single core mode timestamps are generated using ESP32 internal cycle counter running at maximum 240 Mhz (~4 ns granularity).
+1. {IDF_TARGET_NAME} timer to use as SystemView timestamp source: (:ref:`CONFIG_SYSVIEW_TS_SOURCE`) selects the source of timestamps for SystemView events.
+In single core mode timestamps are generated using {IDF_TARGET_NAME} internal cycle counter running at maximum 240 Mhz (~4 ns granularity).
 In dual-core mode external timer working at 40 Mhz is used, so timestamp granularity is 25 ns.
 2. Individually enabled or disabled collection of SystemView events (``CONFIG_SYSVIEW_EVT_XXX``):

     - Trace Buffer Overflow Event